What's New at the CTC?

 The feedback on all of the Writing to Learn activities we have sponsored so far has been very positive.
 Watch for more opportunities to participate in workshops.

 Monthly Reading & Discussion Group

-Teachers talking together about teaching.
-Each month we read an article or book chapter about an aspect of teaching and get together for discussion.
+The monthly Reading & Discussion Group provides that much-sought-after opportunity: a chance to talk with other teachers about your shared experience.
+Each month we read an article or book chapter about some aspect of teaching and get together for discussion.
 Fourth Wednesday of the month from 4-5:30 in the CTC.

 Every day at the CTC

 The CTC door is always open.
 If you need some space to spread out and work, or if you're looking for a quiet, relaxing place to chat with colleagues between classes or over lunch, please make yourself at home.

 We have three computers, a black and white printer, a color printer and a scanner to help with your work.
 We also have comfy sofas and chairs where you can read or chat, a microwave for heating your lunch, and some professional reading you might want to peruse.
 And check out our photo gallery, curated by TC3's own Harry Littell.

 The mission of the College Teaching Center is to help educators share resources and experiences to enhance teaching and learning.

 - Organizes and hosts roundtable discussions

 - Sponsors and manages the Professional Development Mentoring Program